cs480x-22c/a2-DataVis-5Ways/README.md

 Datawrapper lets you show your data as beautiful charts, maps or tables with a few clicks.

 It was also very easy to use, although the set up was not as easy.
+One of my favorite things about this site was they had really strong accesibility.(i.e. little motion blur and they also has setting for color blind people)

 A slight knock is that some small features were missing, such as being able to show a legend for the sizes(might be wrong but i looked for almost 1/2 hour).